AdithyaBhat17/how-to-graphql/README.md

 # learning-graphql
-A demo graphql application with nodejs
+A demo graphql application built with nodejs